-Note that the "#" symbol marks a comment that extends to the end of the line.
+The "#" symbol marks a comment that extends to the end of the line.
 This short function is adequate for well-behaved data sets and is the one we will use in the following.
 Play around with the different commands used in the function until you feel comfortable using them.